lukelbd/climate-benchmarks/README.md

 Since most large general circulation models still produce the older-format NetCDF3 files, only results for these datasets are shown.
-But anyway, as explained above, the differences weren't that huge.
+But anyway, the differences weren't that huge.

 ## NetCDF Operators (NCO)
 The NetCDF operators are a group of command-line tools developed by Unidata for